Jingruo/jingruo.github.io/_pages/about.md

 # About Me

-I am a Master's student in Management Science & Engineering (MS&E) at Stanford University, where I am fortunate to be advised by [Prof. Yinyu Ye](https://stanford.edu/~yyye/), [Prof. Madeleine Udell](https://web.stanford.edu/~udell/), and [Prof. Ellen Vitercik](https://vitercik.github.io/).
+I am a second-year Master's student in Management Science & Engineering (MS&E) at Stanford University, where I am fortunate to be advised by [Prof. Yinyu Ye](https://stanford.edu/~yyye/), [Prof. Madeleine Udell](https://web.stanford.edu/~udell/), and [Prof. Ellen Vitercik](https://vitercik.github.io/).
 Before joining Stanford, I received my B.S. degree with high honors in Mathematics and Statistics from the University of Michigan.
 During my undergraduate studies, I had the pleasure of working with [Prof. Asaf Cohen](https://sites.google.com/site/asafcohentau/home) and [Prof. Gongjun Xu](https://sites.google.com/umich.edu/gongjunxu/home).
 I am now pursuing a Ph.D. in Fall 2025.

 # Research Interests

-My research interests lie broadly in
+My research interests lie broadly at the intersection of optimization, decision-making, and machine learning.
+Specifically, I aspire to design robust frameworks for agents to learn and make decisions under complex and uncertain environments.

+- online algorithms
+- sequential decision-making under uncertainty
+- machine-learning methodology

+In summary, I hope to explore how advanced mathematical skills and modern machine-learning techniques could revolutionize optimization theories and their applications to unlock new possibilities for solving complex real-impact problems.

 Getting started
 ======